dotswg/dots-architecture/draft-mortensen-dots-architecture.md

   untouched by transit network elements.

-* The architecture allows for, but does not assume, the presence of Quality of Service (QoS) policy agreements between DOTS-enabled peer networks aimed at ensuring delivery of DOTS signals between DOTS agents.
+* The architecture allows for, but does not assume, the presence of Quality of Service (QoS) policy agreements between DOTS-enabled peer networks or local QoS prioritization aimed at ensuring delivery of DOTS signals between DOTS agents.

+* There is no assumption that the signal channel and the data channel should terminate on the same server and these may be loosely coupled.
+  [NT: Redirection may occur within the signal channel but the data channel should also allocate signaller and default to the same server if not present?]

 Architecture